 I owe it to the TV shows and video games to make my childhood.
 Most people would call it immature to still dwell on such things, but if you just think for a moment of all the little things that make your life joyful, why would it be a negative to reflect on it?
 Many professionals do not consider anime or cartoons as real forms of "art," or video games as something elegant or sophisticated to the mind.
 But I think these, so-called, "mindless" activities do a lot for individuals.
 You see today the effect nostalgia has on the current generation.
 We reminisce about what we once enjoyed.
 And with current technology, we carry it forward in new ways.
 I used my nostalgia in simple pencil drawings.
 It helped me practice and hone in on my passion.
 From mere doodles, to understanding various shapes and anatomy, I began to really find an appreciation of the work that goes into character creation.
 Fan creations, or "fan art," was a big step in refining my talent.
 Fan Art is not about benefiting off the work of others, but rather a benefit in learning new things by studying their works.
 I found new ways to sketch, new ways to line, new ways to shade, and so forth.
 If someone can make these designs and concepts, then I can educate myself to do the same as well.

-Eventually, I would discover Adobe Photoshop.
+It was around middles school when I would discover Adobe Photoshop.
 As a self-teaching individual, I made myself learn the program.
-After years of learning through middle school and high school, my skills increased to another level.
+After years of learning even throughout high school, my skills increased to another level.
 I took what I learned in traditional ways of drawing to the digital realm.
 Not only could I draw on paper, but now I could create new effects to my work.
-But to be honest, it made me confused and frustrated at times, but boy did it help in my future.
+To be honest, it made me confused and frustrated at times, but boy did it help in my future.

 NEWFOUND SKILLS IN GRAPHIC DESIGN

 University was a slight turning point when I decided to major in Graphic Design.
 Me being an ignorant high school graduate, I thought it was exactly the same as the digital art I've come to learn.
 Slightly disappointed, I went through my courses in hopes of designing my own characters.
 Not to mention, I just bought a new Surface Pro 2 to learn how to digitally draw.
-I realized I almost mastered Photoshop by this time, but everyone around me knew Adobe Illustrator instead.
+I realized I almost "mastered" Photoshop by this time, but everyone around me knew Adobe Illustrator instead.
 Internally panicking, I was confused as to whether I was in the correct major.
 I trudged forward, learning design principles, basics, color theory, hierarchy, typography, etc. Before you know it, I was having a blast.
-My eyes opened.
+My eyes opened to another world.
 I never thought I could design a logo.
 I never thought words could look so good.
-I never knew these things that normally just visually pleased my eyeballs, had a reason as to why they visually pleased my eyeballs.
+I never knew these things that would normally just please my eyeballs had a reason as to why they visually pleased my eyeballs.
 I ended up cherishing this newfound skill set.
-And a light bulb turned on in my mind.
-I could intertwine what I've built up in my past with the newly acquired knowledge of communication design.
+And behold, light bulb moment; I could intertwine my past skills with the newly acquired knowledge of communication design.

 WHAT I AM TODAY

 I believe an artist should be versatile.
 My capabilities have stemmed from traditional forms of art.
-Imagination caused doodling from childhood.
-Drawing fan creations through my teenage years to study characters and expressions.
+Imagination caused me to doodle as a child.
+Drawing fan art through my teenage years to caused me to study characters and expressions.
 Expanding into graphite and charcoal works in university art classes to have help me refine anatomical structure and good composition.
 I have since moved on to the digital world, using both digital art and graphic design to reach diverse levels of communication.
 I now understand both dynamic and simplistic design.

 Even if opinions differ amongst different artists, there is no doubt that we all love sharing art and design to the world.
 The world void of color, concepts, and even just aesthetic appeal would not be a world that I would live in.
 To me, an artist is dedicated to sharing their creative work that can garner an emotional, direct, or ideological response from others.
-This can be anything from simple appreciation to a deep connection with a piece.
+This can be anything from simple appreciation to a deep connection.

 there is nothing more important TO ME than MAKING someone’s DAY because OF the EXCELLENT work of an artist or designer.